elliotrpmorris/elliotmorris.dev-cms/src/pages/blog/2021-01-16-aws-nitro-enclave.md

 - Flexible
 - Additional isolation and security

-Enclaves are great for processing sensitive data and can integrate with AWS KMS **(Key Management Service)** which allows you to use attestation to verify the enclaves identity meaning the key in KMS can only be used by a verified enclave.
+Enclaves are great for processing sensitive data as they are fully isolated from the parent.
+They can also integrate with AWS KMS **(Key Management Service)**.
+Meaning only attested enclaves are allow to decrypt with the KMS key.
+Providing them extra layers of security.

 ## Example Implementation